sara-sabr/ITStrategy/TeamMandate/Presentation.md

 #### Repercussions

-- All teams (Ex: devs, security and testing) must use git
+- All teams (Ex: developers, security and testing) must use git

 #### Opportunities

-- Visiblity will allow teams to understand an always up to date verison of the processes of other teams
+- Visibility will allow teams to understand an always up to date version of the processes of other teams
 - Reduce rework from sharing and building on the work of others
   - Example: CDS implements a secure document uploading project.
 CSE